claucuellar/Find-TFBS/README.md

 ## Overview
 This project consists of two scripts for finding user-specified Transcription Factor Binding Sites (TFBSs) in multi-fasta files and analysing the results.

-The first script (`TFBS.py`) finds all the TFBSs in DNA sequences from a fasta file, in both its forward and reverse strings.
+The first script (`TFBS.py`) finds all the TFBSs in all the DNA sequences from a fasta file, in  its forward and reverse strands.
 This script returns a tab-separated text file, named `TFBS_found.txt`, with the following columns:
 * ID :  DNA sequence ID from the fasta file
 * Direction : forward or reverse strand
 * Sequence : DNA sequence